 Before making extra payments, you should consider first of all if you can make better use of this money to meet your budgeting needs now.

 Welsh loan cancellation

-If you took out a maintenance loan from Student Finance Wales under Plan 1 in academic years 2010/11, 2011/12, 2012/13 and 2013/14 or under Plan 2 on or after academic year 2012/13, the Welsh Government may provide you with a partial cancellation of up to £1,500.
-The reduction will be applied to the balance of your student loan by the Student Loans Company when you start repayments.
+If you took out a maintenance loan from Student Finance Wales under Plan 1 in academic years 2010/11, 2011/12, 2012/13 and 2013/14 or under Plan 2 on or after academic year 2012/13, the Welsh Government might provide you with a partial cancellation of up to £1,500.

-Budget now for your student loan repayments
+Budget now to manage your student loan repayments